benshope/cocane/README.md

 ## Options

-See the [examples](https://benshope.github.io/modal-hook) and the [examples source code](https://github.com/benshope/modal-hook/blob/master/stories.js) for more snippets to copy.
+See the [examples](https://benshope.github.io/cells) for usage information and snippets to copy.

 ## Help